-Contractors must adhere to the conditions of any required Watercourse and Wetland Alteration permit.
+Contractors must adhere to the conditions of any required watercourse and wetland alteration permit conditions.

-- Through the site selection process, the project footprint has been sited predominantly in areas previously clear cut through forestry activities, creating an existing highly fragmented habitat and the Project footprint is limited, to the extent possible, outside areas of pristine habitat; - Field surveys have and will be completed, as necessary, to ensure unmapped wetlands are delineated: - The area to be disturbed by the Project will be minimized to the extent possible (i.e., limited to the area which is required to accomplish the Project objectives); - A wetland alteration permit will be obtained for work in any wetland, noting that work within wetlands will be avoided or minimized to the extent possible during the Project design phase; - Appropriate sediment erosion and run-off control measures (e.g. silt fencing, haybales) will be implemented when needed; - Natural regeneration of the site will be promoted to aid in storm water retention and reduce run-off; - No stockpiling of materials will occur within 30m of a wetland; - Equipment will be in good working order and maintained to reduce risk of spill/leaks and avoid water contamination: - Spill response kits will be provided on site for each piece of equipment to ensure immediate response to a potential waste release and will be stocked with supplies to handle a worst-case scenario on ground or in surface and groundwater;
+- Through the site selection process, the Project footprint has been sited predominantly in areas previously disturbed via clear cutting through forestry activities, creating a highly fragmented habitat and the project footprint is limited, to the extent possible, in areas of undisturbed habitat; - Field assessments have been completed to ensure unmapped wetlands are delineated; - The Project footprint will be limited to that which is necessary to enable the Project to be carried out; - A wetland alteration permit will be applied for and obtained for work in any wetland, noting that work within wetlands will be avoided or minimized to the extent possible during the Project design phase; - Appropriate sediment erosion and run-off control measures (e.g. silt fencing, hay bales) will be implemented, following best management practices, to prevent sediment from leaving the site at all times; - Natural regeneration of the site will be promoted to aid in storm water retention and reduce run-off:

-- If a spill occurs, corrective measures will be implemented immediately and reported to the Nova Scotia Environment at 1 800 565-1633 or outside of business hours to the Canadian Coast Guard's environmental emergencies reporting system at 1-800-565-1633; - Corrective measures will be implemented immediately and reported to the appropriate authorities; and, - Routine maintenance, refuelling and inspection of machinery will be performed off-site whenever possible.
+- Equipment will be in good working order and maintained to reduce risk of spill/leaks and avoid water contamination; - Spill response kits will be provided on site for each piece of equipment to ensure immediate response to a potential waste release and will be stocked with supplies to handle a spill scenario on ground or in surface and groundwater; - If a spill occurs, corrective measures will be implemented immediately and reported to the Nova Scotia Environment at 1-800-565-1633 or, if outside of business hours, to the Canadian Coast Guard's environmental emergencies reporting system at 1-800-565-1633; - Stockpiling of materials and routine maintenance, refuelling and inspection of machinery will be performed a minimum of 30m away from wetlands.